American University In Bulgaria

 How does American University In Bulgaria spend its money?

 American University In Bulgaria directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to American University In Bulgaria tax-deductible?